 Craven County Water has partnered with Craven County Soil Conservation to promote conservation of our natural resources within Craven County Schools.

-Every Spring 5th graders from different schools are invited to participate in Water Conservation Field Days that coincide with Earth Day.
-The children learn about where water comes from and how to protect this resource.
-They usually go home with shower timers, rain gauges and a lot of tips to share with their families.
+Every Spring, 5th graders from different Craven County Schools are invited to participate in Water Conservation Field Days that coincide with Earth Day.
+The children learn about where water comes from, how it gets to their homes, and how to protect this resource.
+This is a hands on educational experience where students get the chance to build their own water system.
+They get the chance to ask questions from our resident expert on our water system and water treatment plant.
+They usually go home with shower timers, rain gauges, and a lot of tips to share with their families.

 Every Winter, 5th graders from a select school get the opportunity to showcase what they have learned in school about the water cycle and water conservation, and they have the chance to create a poster that is judged to win cash prizes!
 There are 1st, 2nd, and 3rd places awarded as well as a few honorable mentions.
 Last year the ceremony was held at the North Carolina History Center.
 The children were excited to share what they had learned.